 After Deligne \cite{Deligne77SGA}, Kloosterman sums arise as traces of Frobenius acting on an \'etale local system on the torus $\Gmf$.
 Let $\ell$ be a prime number distinct from~$p$ and let $\ol \QQ_\ell$ be an algebraic closure of the field of $\ell$-adic numbers.
-Once we view the character~$\psi$ as taking values in $\ol \QQ_\ell$ by choosing a primitive $p$-th root of unity, there is a rank one $\ell$-adic local system $\AS_\psi$ on the affine line $\Afu_{\FF_p}$ with trace function $z \mapsto \psi(\tr_{\FF_q/ \FF_p}(z))$, the so-called \hbox{Artin--Schreier} sheaf.
+Once we view the character~$\psi$ as taking values in $\ol \QQ_\ell$ by choosing a primitive $p$-th root of unity in this field, there is a rank one $\ell$-adic local system $\AS_\psi$ on the affine line $\Afu_{\FF_p}$ with trace function $z \mapsto \psi(\tr_{\FF_q/ \FF_p}(z))$, the so-called \hbox{Artin-Schreier} sheaf.
 The \textit{Kloosterman sheaf} $\Kl_2$ is then defined by pulling back and pushing out $\AS_\psi$ through the~diagram

 where, if $x$ and $z$ are coordinates on $\Gmf^2$, the function $f$ is given by $x+z/x$ and $\pi$ stands for the projection to the $z$-coordinate.
-Namely, we set
+That is, we set

-Deligne shows that the object $\Kl_2$ is concentrated in degree zero, and that it is a rank two lisse sheaf on $\Gmf$ which is tamely ramified at~zero, wildly ramified at infinity, and pure of weight one.
+Deligne showed that the object $\Kl_2$ is concentrated in degree zero, and that it is a rank-two lisse sheaf on $\Gmf$ tamely ramified at~zero, wildly ramified at infinity, and pure of weight one.
 Indeed, the ``forget supports'' map $\Rder\pi_!f^\ast \AS_\psi \to \Rder\pi_\ast f^\ast \AS_\psi$ is an isomorphism.
-Grothendieck's trace formula and base change yield the equalities where $\alpha_a$ and $\beta_a$ are the eigenvalues of Frobenius acting on a geometric fibre of $\Kl_2$ above~$a$.
+Grothendieck's trace formula and base change yield the equalities

+where $\alpha_a$ and $\beta_a$ are the eigenvalues of Frobenius acting on a geometric fiber of $\Kl_2$ above~$a$.
 In the same vein, symmetric powers of Kloosterman sums are local traces of Frobenius on the symmetric powers $\Sym^k \Kl_2$.
-To obtain the moments we consider the action of geometric Frobenius $F_p$ on the compactly supported \'etale cohomology of $\Sym^k \Kl_2$.
-Since it is concentrated in degree one, invoking the trace formula again we get
+To obtain the moments, we consider the action of geometric Frobenius $F_p$ on the \'etale cohomology with compact support of $\Sym^k \Kl_2$.
+Since it is concentrated in degree one, invoking the trace formula again we get the equality

-It follows that $Z_k(p; T)$ is a polynomial with integer coefficients of degree minus the Euler characteristic of the sheaf $\Sym^k \Kl_2$ which, by the Grothendieck--Ogg--Shafarevich formula, is equal to its Swan conductor at infinity.
-Fu and Wan compute it for odd primes $p$ in \cite{FW05}, completing partial results by Robba \cite{Robba}:
+It follows that $Z_k(p; T)$ is a polynomial with integer coefficients of degree minus the Euler characteristic of the sheaf $\Sym^k \Kl_2$ which, by the Grothendieck-Ogg-Shafarevich formula, is equal to its Swan conductor at infinity.
+Fu and Wan computed it for odd primes $p$ in \cite{FW05}, completing partial results by Robba \cite{Robba}: